What is Social Impact Investing?

 Infographic Highlighting - Do Impact Investments Perform Financially

-To see a comprehensive report on the financial returns of impact investments, check out GIIN’s report, Understanding Impact Performance of investments.
+To see a comprehensive report on the financial returns of impact investments, check out GIIN’s report, Understanding Impact Performance of Investments.
 The report looks at the financial performance of three asset classes: private equity, private debt, and real assets.

 3 Examples of Social Impact Investing Around the World